If your bathroom or cloakroom is a bit on the small side, don’t “loos” sleep over it. Check out these 4 clever small

 Short projection toilets are an increasingly common choice when replacing broken or tired old ceramics.
 This is normally down to the slimline design of the cistern, which can now be as narrow as 150mm, whilst still providing an excellent flush function.

-With a projection of just 600mm, the Derwent square compact close coupled toilet is the shortest design we sell
+With a projection of just 600mm, the Derwent square compact close coupled toilet is one of the shortest designs we sell

 2. Fully shrouded toilet